 by fill time

-for gap fill, this tells you whether fills tend to happen on the open, mid-morning, or later in the session — which affects how you'd time an entry. for ICT opening retracement, it shows when the retracement level is typically hit.
+for gap fill, this tells you whether fills tend to happen on the open, mid-morning, or later in the session — which affects how you'd time an entry. for ICT opening retracement, it shows when the retracement to the midnight open typically lands. appears on gap fill and ICT opening retracement.

 by double break

-shows the subset of days where price broke both sides of the initial balance — first breaking one direction, then reversing and breaking the other.
+isolates the days where price broke both sides of the range — first breaking one direction, then reversing and breaking the other.

 by rejection